OSU, WSU ask court to prevent departing Pac-12 schools from standing in way of rebuilding conference - KTVZ

 The breach of bylaws complaint was filed in Whitman County.
 It requests a temporary restraining order that would keep departing members of the Pac-12 board of directors from meeting next week and taking any action regarding the status or governance of the conference, according to a news release from Oregon State and Washington State.

-The Pac-12 currently has 12 members, but 10 of them are leaving next year: Southern California, UCLA, Washington and Oregon are leaving for the Big Ten; Stanford and Cal are leaving for the ACC; and Arizona, Arizona State, Colorado and Utah are leaving for the Big 12.
-Each school has cited the desire for more financial stability in a bandoning the “Conference of Champions,” and leaving only Oregon State and Washington State.
+The Pac-12 currently has 12 members, but Southern California, UCLA, Washington and Oregon are leaving next year for the Big Ten; Stanford and Cal are going to the Atlantic Coast Conference; and Arizona, Arizona State, Colorado and Utah are leaving for the Big 12.
+Each school has cited the desire for more financial stability in abandoning the “Conference of Champions,” and leaving only Oregon State and Washington State.

-The two schools, which are seeking a declarative judgment from the court, said Kliavkoff recently asked members of the board to meet Wednesday to vote on a “go forward governance approach.”
-Oregon State and Washington State contend that by announcing their intent to leave, the other schools forfeited a right to vote on conference matters.
+The Pacific Northwest schools said Kliavkoff has called members of the board, including the departing schools, to meet Wednesday to vote on a “go forward governance approach.”
+Oregon State and Washington State contend conference bylaws make clear that by announcing intent to leave, the other schools forfeited a right to vote on league matters.

 “We owe it to our student-athletes, coaches, and fans to do everything in our power to protect the Pac-12 Conference and explore all future options,” Washington State President Kirk Schulz said.
 “WSU and OSU are working in lockstep to identify the best path forward.
 The future of the Pac-12 must be determined by the remaining members, not by those who are leaving.”